gigili/p4nth3rb0t-mainframe/docs/twitch-webhooks.md

 The mainframe subscribes to the following webhooks, which POST to the mainframe webserver when changes are detected:

-### Broadcaster follows
+## Broadcaster follows

 When a Twitch user follows the configured broadcaster, a POST request is sent to `/webhooks/subscribe/broadcaster/follow` which subsequently sends an event over the websocket connections.

 ### Stream team stream changes

-When a member of the stream team (configured in config.ts) goes live or offline, a POST request is sent to `/webhooks/subscribe/team/:member_id` which subsequently calls the Discord API to post a message in the configured Discord announcements channel.
+When a member of the stream team goes live or offline, a POST request is sent to `/webhooks/subscribe/team/:member_id` which subsequently calls the Discord API to post a message in the configured Discord announcements channel.

 ## Subscribing to new Twitch webhooks